Korean Style Beef & Mushroom Hot Pot, Shabu Shabu

 This dish is really nice with a spicy kick.
 If you must make a mild version, reduce or omit dried chili peppers, red chili flakes and red chili paste from broth and seasoning ingredients.

 You may need more soy sauce or salt to season it because you are losing some salty taste in red chili paste.

 How much broth do I need to make?

-The basic amount of this recipe is for 2 people plus extra broth to keep adding to the boiling mix.
-But, the amount may vary depending on how much meat and vegetables you want to eat and how fast you eat.
+The basic amount in this recipe is for two people, plus extra broth to keep adding to the boiling mix.
+But the amount may vary depending on how much meat and vegetables you want to eat and how fast you eat it.
 If you have big eaters, you will need much more broth.
-For how ever many people you make this, just remember the broth will boil down as you cook.
-Consider some extra amount you may need.
+The more people you are serving, the more important to remember the broth will boil down as you cook.
+Consider any extra amount you may need.
 Also, remember the seasoning amount should increase as the broth amount increases.

 What other ingredients can I use?